Connor-Lopshire/Precision-Painting/README.md

 ## Intallation Instructions

-1. In the terminal, run git clone git@github.com:Connor-Lopshire/Precision-Painting.git
+1. In the terminal, run `git clone git@github.com:Connor-Lopshire/Precision-Painting.git`
 2. Move into the folder you just created cd Precision-Painting
-3. Run npm install
+3. Run `npm install`
-4. Run npm start
+4. Run `npm start`
 5. This will bring up a browser window showing the react app, but you won't be able to log into the site or access data without running the database side of this project.
-To download and start the server, go to https://github.com/Connor-Lopshire/Precision-Painting-API, and follow the readme there.
+To download and start the server, go to `https://github.com/Connor-Lopshire/Precision-Painting-API`, and follow the readme there.

+## User Experience